xylar/shtns/README.md

 - spatial data can be stored in latitude-major or longitude-major arrays.
 - various conventions (normalization and Condon-Shortley phase).
 - can be used from **Fortran, c/c++, and Python** programs.
-- a highly efficient Gauss algorithm working with Gauss nodes (based on Gauss-Legendre quadrature).
+- highly efficient Gauss algorithm working with Gauss nodes (based on Gauss-Legendre quadrature).
 - support for SSE2, SSE3, **AVX, AVX2** vectorization, as well as Xeon Phi and Blue Gene/Q.
-- **parallel transforms with OpenMP** (for Gauss grid only).
+- **parallel transforms with OpenMP**.
 - synthesis (inverse transform) at any coordinate (not constrained to a grid).
-- ability to choose the optimal spatial sizes for a given spectral truncation.
 - **on-the-fly transforms** : saving memory and bandwidth, they are even faster on modern architectures.
 - accurate up to spherical harmonic degree l=16383 (at least).
-- rotation functions to rotate spherical harmonics (beta).
+- **rotation** functions to rotate spherical harmonics.
 - special spectral operator functions that do not require a transform (multiply by cos(theta)...).
-- scalar transforms for complex spatial fields.
+- scalar transforms and rotations for complex spatial fields.
 - SHT at fixed m (without fft, aka Legendre transform - beta).